reaktor/hy-rule-genai/PART4 - Cursor/README.md

 Here, the `"CMD+K To Generate"` opens up a chat window where the prompt can be copy-pasted.

-Prompt for creating the function:
+Prompt for creating the callback hook:

 ```
 Implement a React callback hook named computeValue, which computes the calculator's current value based on the stack.